jofas/blog/content/002-first-time-running/index.md

 Then a few things happened in my life, one being the development of chronic pain in my knees, shins and feet due to my flat footedness and I just stopped playing basketball, a sport I have played since I remember.
-I tried to do some exercises in the months that followed, but I never mustered enough motivation to find a training routine suitable to improve my weaknesses.
+I tried to do some exercises in the months that followed, but never mustered enough motivation to find a training routine suitable to improve my weaknesses.
 The next three years I did not exercise regularly, no weightlifting and for sure no running.